iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Convergent Sequence Advanced Examples.md

 \end{aligned}
 $$

-In fact, the sequence is Cauchy as well following a similar arguement.
+In fact, the sequence is Cauchy as well following a similar argument.
 Choose any $n \in \N$, consider telescoping partial sum

 $$